Chyarpsh/aws-cloud-engineer-projects/p1-lab02-cloud-security-with-AWS-IAM/README.md

 environment = development

-(Ref: Screenshot and explanation on page 3 of the PDF)

-AWS_Security_IAM

-Tags were later used inside IAM policies to allow or restrict actions.
+These tags were later used to allow or deny actions via IAM policies.

-2️⃣ Custom IAM Policy (JSON)
+2️⃣ Custom IAM Policy

-I created a custom policy that:
+I created a JSON policy called NextWorkDevEnvironmentPolicy that:

-✔️ Allows the intern to perform any EC2 action (ec2:*)
+✔️ Allows full EC2 access only on resources tagged:
-✔️ BUT only on instances tagged with environment = development ✔️ Denies tag creation/deletion
+"environment": "development"

-✔️ Denies access to production instances
+❌ Denies EC2 access on resources tagged:

-This is shown in the JSON policy section on pages 4–6 of the PDF.

-AWS_Security_IAM
+"environment": "production"

+❌ Denies the ability to create or delete resource tags.

+This ensured interns cannot modify production instances or tags.

 3️⃣ Account Alias Setup

-I created an AWS Account Alias, which replaces the numeric account ID with a human-readable login URL.
+I configured an AWS Account Alias, allowing IAM users to log in through a human-readable URL instead of a long numerical account ID.

-This step is documented on page 7 of the PDF.

-AWS_Security_IAM

 4️⃣ IAM Users & Groups

-Created a user group

-Attached the custom NextWorkDevEnvironmentPolicy to the group

-Created a new IAM user (Intern) inside the group

-(Explained on pages 8–9 of the PDF)

-AWS_Security_IAM

-Interns automatically inherit the development-only permissions.

-5️⃣ Testing IAM Permissions
-❌ Attempt to stop the production EC2 instance → Access Denied

-This confirmed the policy prevented unwanted access (Shown on page 10)

-AWS_Security_IAM

-✔️ Attempt to stop the development instance → Success

-This validated correct allowed permissions
-(Shown on page 11)

-AWS_Security_IAM

-6️⃣ IAM Policy Simulator Validation

-Used the simulator to test:

-StopInstances

-DeleteTags

-Confirmed that:

-Production access = Denied

-Development access = Allowed

-(Shown on page 12)

-AWS_Security_IAM

-📄 Files in This Folder
-p2-lab02-cloud-security-with-aws-iam/
-│
-├── README.md
-├── documentation/
-│   └── AWS_Security_IAM.pdf
-├── screenshots/
-│   └── *.png
-└── policy/
-    └── iam_policy.json   (optional if you add it)

-🕒 Project Duration

-~2 hours

-As stated in your reflection (page 2)

-AWS_Security_IAM

-🧠 Key Takeaways

-IAM policies require careful scoping

-Tags provide powerful, flexible resource control

-Deny permissions always override Allow

-The IAM Policy Simulator is an essential security tool

-Real-world IAM issues often come from incorrect tagging or missing resource ARNs

-🎯 Outcome

-This lab successfully proved:

-IAM permissions can be enforced precisely

-Production environments can be protected

-Intern-level users can operate safely within defined boundaries
+Created an Intern User Group

+Attached the custom policy

+Created an Intern IAM User

+Assigned the user to the group

+The intern inherits all permissions from the group.

+🧪 Testing IAM Permissions
+❌ Attempt to stop production EC2 instance

+→ Access Denied
+This confirmed that the policy successfully blocks production actions.

+✔️ Attempt to stop development EC2 instance

+→ Success
+This validated correct and secure permissions.

+🧰 IAM Policy Simulator Testing

+I used the simulator to verify:

+ec2:StopInstances

+ec2:DeleteTags

+Results:

+Production instance: Denied

+Development instance: Allowed

+The simulator confirmed tag-based restrictions were working correctly.

+🕒 Time Taken

+~2 hours, including:

+Designing the policy

+Testing access

+Validating changes

+Writing documentation

+🧠 Key Learnings

+Tags are powerful for resource-level access control

+IAM “Deny” ALWAYS overrides “Allow”

+Least privilege principle is essential for cloud security

+IAM Policy Simulator makes debugging easy

+Proper tagging is critical for enforcing policy boundaries